 A router with multiple neighbors would likely learn multiple routes for each prefix.
 A single "best" route is chosen by applying the BGP decision process.
 The decision process is a non-standard sequence of about a dozen rules that compare one route to another [1].
+Over the years, additional steps have been added to the decision process to give operators greater flexibility and control over their networks.
 Generally, a router prefers routes that conform to the policies of the local network operator.
-Next, the router prefers routes with the lowest AS path length.
+Next, the router prefers routes with the shortest AS path.
 If multiple equally good routes remain, the router can apply additional rules, ultimately resolving ties arbitrarily to ensure a single answer.
 Because the decision process does not consider traffic load or performance metrics, the selected route is not necessarily optimal from a performance point of view.

-In practice, routes are often selected and propagated according to local routing policies, which are based on the business relationships with neighboring ASs [18, 19].
-The most common relationships are customer-provider and peerpeer.
+In practice, routes are often selected and propagated according to local routing policies, which are based on the business relationships with neighboring ASs [19, 20].
+The most common relationships are customer-provider and peer-peer.
 In a customer-provider relationship, the provider ensures that its customer can communicate with the rest of the Internet by exporting its best route for each prefix, and by exporting the customer's prefixes to other neighboring ASs.
 In contrast, the customer does not propagate routes learned from one provider to another as it pays for transit to its providers.
 In a peer-peer relationship, two ASs connect solely to transfer traffic between their respective customers.
 An AS announces only the routes learned from its customers to its peers.
 These business relationships drive local preferences, which in turn influence the decision process.
 Typically, an AS prefers customer-learned routes over peer-learned routes, and peer-learned routes over provider-learned routes.

-B. BGP Vulnerabilities
+2.2 BGP Vulnerabilities

 BGP has three major vulnerabilities.
 The first, a prefix hijack, occurs when an AS announces itself as the originator of a prefix it does not own.
 Some ASs will reroute to the hijacker instead of the legitimate host, making the prefix unreachable for themselves and their customers.
 The second, a sub-prefix hijack, occurs when an announced prefix is wholly contained within another announced prefix owned by another AS.
 It is more dangerous than a prefix hijack and more difficult to stop because more specific routes are preferred at traffic forwarding time.
 Finally, there is a man-in-the-middle attack.
-Unlike prefix hijacks and sub-prefix hijacks, man-in-the-middle attacks are always initiated by a malicious agent.
-Man-in-the-middle attacks occur when an agent does not claim to originate another AS's prefix but instead announces itself as part of an invalid path to the origin in order to gain access to traffic it should not receive.
-Man-in-the-middle attacks are the least common of the three forms of attack, so in this paper we concentrate on both classes of hijacking attacks.
+Unlike prefix hijacks and sub-prefix hijacks, man-inthe-middle attacks are always initiated by a malicious agent.
+Man-in-the-middle attacks occur when an agent does not claim to originate another AS's prefix but instead announces itself as part of an invalid path to the origin in order to gain access to the traffic it should not receive.
+Man-in-the-middle attacks are the least common of the three forms of attack, so in this paper we concentrate on the two classes of hijacking attacks and leave man-in-the-middle for future work.